American Quarter Horse

 The American Quarter Horse is the most popular breed in the United States, and the American Quarter Horse Association is the largest breed registry in the world, with almost three million living American Quarter Horses registered in 2014.
 The American Quarter Horse is well known both as a race horse and for its performance in rodeos, horse shows, and as a working ranch horse.

 The compact body of the American Quarter Horse is well suited for the intricate and quick maneuvers required in reining, cutting, working cow horse, barrel racing, calf roping, and other western riding events, especially those involving live cattle.
 The American Quarter Horse is also used in English disciplines, driving, show jumping, dressage, hunting, and many other equestrian activities.

+The Texas Legislature designated the American Quarter Horse as the official "State Horse of Texas" in 2009, and Oklahoma also designated the Quarter Horse as its official state horse in 2022.

 Breed history

 Colonial era

-In the 1600s on the Eastern seaboard of colonial America, imported English Thoroughbred horses were first bred with assorted native horses.
+In the 1600s, imported English Thoroughbred horses were first bred with assorted local horses on the Eastern seaboard of colonial America.

 One of the most famous of these early imports was Janus, a Thoroughbred who was the grandson of the Godolphin Arabian.
 He was foaled in 1746, and imported to colonial Virginia in 1756.
 The influence of Thoroughbreds like Janus contributed genes crucial to the development of the colonial "Quarter Horse".
 The resulting horse was small, hardy, quick, and was used as a work horse during the week and a race horse on the weekends.